 1 1/4 teaspoons salt

 Mix in a microwavable bowl or a small saucepan, mix the cornmeal and 1/3 cup of the cold water.
 Stir in the agar powder, and then the hot water.

 Cook in a double-boiler-type arrangement (with the saucepan inside of another pan of simmering water) for 10 minutes, OR MICROWAVE on high power in the bowl for 1 minute, whisk, microwave 1 minute more, whisk, and microwave 1 minute more.

 Place this in a blender along with the warm water, coconut, lemon juice, and salt.
 Blend for several minutes, until as smooth as possible (this is important).
 Be patient!
 It may have a bit of graininess from the coconut, but should not have much.

 Place in a covered container in the refrigerator.
 It firms up nicely, but remains spreadable.
-It's good on veggies and potatoes, too, and you can add garlic and broil it on cut bread for garlic toast (maybe with a sprinkle of soy parmesan).
+It's good on veggies, too, and you can add garlic and broil it for garlic toast (maybe with a sprinkle of vegan parmesan).